-- Evidence of specified competency in oral and written communication, reading, writing, and computation. - 2.
+- 1. Evidence of specified competency in oral and written communication, reading, writing, and computation. - 2.
 A minimum of 2.75 on all previous higher education coursework prior to enrolling. - 3.
 A minimum of a C+ in English 101-102 (all majors) and Mathematics 101-102 (P-5 majors and middle school Mathematics majors) or Math 523. - 4.
 Satisfactory scores on the Graduate Record Exam (GRE). - 5.
-Recommendations from Bellarmine faculty members. - An Evaluation by the Teacher Education Faculty that the student demonstrates maturity, interpersonal and communication skills, and the disposition, knowledge, competence, and judgment necessary to be an effective teacher.
+Passing PRAXIS scores when applicable. - 6.
+Recommendations from Bellarmine faculty members. - 7.
+An Evaluation by the Teacher Education Faculty that the student demonstrates maturity, interpersonal and communication skills, and the disposition, knowledge, competence, and judgment necessary to be an effective teacher.

-Certification is offered in the following areas:
+Certification is offered in the following areas :

-Early Elementary Education, Grades P-5 Middle School Education, Grades 5-9 Secondary School Education, Grades 8-12 Learning and Behavior Disorders (LBD), Grades P-12
+Early Elementary Education, Grades P-5 Middle School Education, Grades 5-9 Secondary School Education, Grades 8-12 Learning and Behavior Disorders (LBD), Grades P-12 Endorsement